danidiaz/dep-t/README.md

 general method of extending the behaviour of `DepT`-effectful functions, in a way reminiscent of aspect-oriented programming.

+## What if I don't want to use DepT, or any other monad transformer for that matter?

+Check out the function `fixEnv` in module `Control.Monad.Dep.Env`, which provides a transformer-less way to perform dependency injection, instead based on knot-tying.

+That method requires an environment parameterized by _two_ type constructors: one that wraps each field, and another that works as the effect monad for the components.

 ## Caveats

 The structure of the `DepT` type might be prone to trigger a [known infelicity